Alizé Cornet: 2013: Steady results at the Grand Slam championships

 At Wimbledon, Cornet advanced to the third round, a personal best for the tournament, but suffered a disappointing defeat by Flavia Pennetta there after winning the first set 6–0 and having match point in the second.
 During the US Open Series, she reached the semifinals at the Washington Open where she lost to Andrea Petkovic.
-Then, she recorded two consecutive third-round appearances at Toronto and Cincinnati Open where she lost to Sara Errani and Magdaléna Rybáriková respectively.
-At the final Grand Slam event of 2013, the US Open, Cornet was seeded 26th and reached the third, losing to Victoria Azarenka in three sets.
+Then, she recorded two consecutive third-round appearances at Toronto and Cincinnati where she lost to Sara Errani and Magdaléna Rybáriková, respectively.
+At the US Open, Cornet was seeded 26th and reached the third round, losing to Victoria Azarenka in three sets.

 In September, Cornet played in Guangzhou as the second seed where she lost to Yvonne Meusburger in quarterfinals.
 She then suffered two first-round defeats at Tokyo and Beijing in the hands of Stosur and veteran Schiavone, respectively.
 At the Kremlin Cup, Cornet defeated Elina Svitolina in round one before succumbing to Stosur again.
 Her final tournament of 2013 was the Tournament of Champions, held in Sofia.
 She qualified for the first time as a result of winning the title in Strasbourg earlier and was the seventh seed.
 However, she lost in round-robin stage, managing just one win over Maria Kirilenko via retirement.
 Her other two losses came in the hands of Simona Halep and Anastasia Pavlyuchenkova.
 Cornet ended the year at No. 27, her highest since 2008.